Package 'forestplot'

 Title: Advanced Forest Plot Using 'grid' Graphics

-Description: A forest plot that allows for multiple confidence intervals per row, custom fonts for each text element, custom confidence intervals, text mixed with expressions, and more.
-The aim is to extend the use of forest plots beyond meta-analyses.
-This is a more general version of the original 'rmeta' package's forestplot() function and relies heavily on the 'grid' package.
+Description: Allows the creation of forest plots with advanced features, such as multiple confidence intervals per row, customizable fonts for individual text elements, and flexible confidence interval drawing.
+It also supports mixing text with mathematical expressions.
+The package extends the application of forest plots beyond traditional meta-analyses, offering a more general version of the original 'rmeta' package’s forestplot() function.
+It relies heavily on the 'grid' package for rendering the plots.

 Authors: Max Gordon [aut, cre], Thomas Lumley [aut, ctb]